 LanguageThe conference language is English.

-RegistrationParticipation is open for interested scientists working in the field of Artificial Intelligence.
+RegistrationParticipation is open for interested scientists and practitioners working in the field of Artificial Intelligence.

 Venue and Public TransportThe conference will be held at Herrenhausen Palace, a modern conference centre in Hanover, Germany.
 You can reach the venue by subway: Take line 4 or 5 and get off at "Herrenhäuser Gärten".